SovereignCloudStack/website/_i18n/en/_posts/blog/2022-11-15-hackathon-preparation.md

 ## Health and safety

 Please test yourself before you join us during the Hackathon.
 We will not control the test results, but trust in your awareness to create a safe event for our community.
-Wearing masks during the event is optional. **However, during the guided data center tour wearing a FFP2 mask is mandatory.** We will provide test kits and FFP2 masks at the venue in case anyone forgot anything.
+Wearing masks during the event is optional. **However, during the guided data center tour wearing a FFP2 mask is mandatory.** We will provide test kits and FFP2 masks at the venue in case you forgot something to bring along.

 ## Virtual attendance